kary-ajrj/terraform-ecs-cluster/README.md

 - Terraform workspaces are being leveraged.
 - It has Github Action pipelines that deploys QA and Production infra/service (manually).
 - The modules can be parameterised further if needed.
-Note: ECR was created manually.
+Note: ECR and S3 were created manually.